 No fractional shares will be issued in connection with the recapitalization amendment.
-Rather, holders of Non-Voting Common Stock who would otherwise be entitled to receive a fraction of a share of Voting Common Stock (after taking into account all certificates held by such shareholder) will receive in lieu thereof cash (without interest) in an amount equal to such fractional part of a share of Voting Common Stock on the date the recapitalization amendment is filed with the Missouri Secretary of State.
+Rather, holders of Non-Voting Common Stock who would otherwise be entitled to receive a fraction of a share of Voting Common Stock (after taking into account all certificates held by such shareholder) will receive in lieu thereof cash (without interest) in an amount equal to such fractional part of a share of Voting Common Stock multiplied by the closing sales price of Voting Common Stock on the date the recapitalization amendment is filed with the Missouri Secretary of State.
 No holder of Non-Voting Common Stock will be entitled to dividends, voting rights or any other rights as a shareholder in respect of any fractional share.